 More than 40 percent of the 47,924 households in La Crosse County are teetering on the edge of financial insecurity, and 11 percent live in poverty, according to a new study from United Way of Wisconsin.

-The situation is worse within the city of La Crosse, where 54 percent are pushed to the brink, according to figures released today, computed on the basis of United Way’s ALICE initiative.
+According to figures released on the basis of United Way’s ALICE initiative, the situation is worse within the city of La Crosse.
+Nearly 63 percent of households are pushed to the brink when it comes to meeting basic needs.
 ALICE is an acronym for Asset Limited, Income Constrained, Employed.

-The ALICE threshold chronicles people whose income is above the federal poverty level but still struggle to afford basic needs such as health care, transportation and food.
+The ALICE threshold chronicles people whose income is above the federal poverty level but still struggle to afford basic necessities such as health care, transportation and food.

 The good news is that we are here to help.
 A United Way Agency, The Hunger Task Force takes on food insecurity in the La Crosse area by providing over two and a half million pounds of donated food to our network of food pantries, meal sites, and youth programs.

 DID YOU KNOW?